 When driving into the parking lot of a cenote, count tour buses.
 If you spot three tour buses, five minivans and twenty cars?
 You might want to turn around and drive to the next spot.
 Yucatan has thousands of cenotes, so chances are high you will find another cool spot within fifteen minutes.
 Our map is perfect for finding the next cenote in no time.

 6. Get lucky

-During our research into the most beautiful cenotes in Mexico we searched all blogs.
-In the end, we rarely followed the tips.
-But during this research we had created an overview of pretty much all cenotes in Mexico!
-To save you the same work and help you out, we love to share the result with you.
+During our research into the most beautiful cenotes in Mexico, we searched all blogs we could find.
+During our research we created an overview of pretty much all cenotes in Mexico that were recommended by other travelers!
+To save you the same work and help you explore the best Yucatan cenotes, we love to share the result with you.

 Click on the button below and save the map.
-That way, you can easily bring out the cenote map during your Mexico trip.
+That way, you can easily bring out the cenote map during your Mexico trip whenever using Google Maps.